songdongsheng/songdongsheng.github.io/source/_posts/2021/Q3/2021-08-15-spring-native-what-why-and-how.md

 ---
 title: 'Spring Native: What, Why and How'
-description: 'Spring Native: What, Why and How'
+excerpt: 'Spring Native: What, Why and How'
 date: 2021-08-15 21:52:57
 tags:
   - Programming